 Witch hazel has traditionally been used to treat many skin conditions.
 This includes:

 Witch hazel also possesses antiviral properties.
-A found that the extract may be beneficial in preventing bacterial colonization.
+A

 Because of its anti-inflammatory properties, witch hazel may help ease the most classic psoriasis symptoms, which are: